 After the original Hogsmeade section was so well received, the Universal Creative team got to work right away on how they could bring even more Harry Potter to the parks.
 Their plan was announced on December 6, 2011, when it was revealed that Harry Potter would be coming to the Universal Studios Florida park.
 This new section, modeled after Diagon Alley, was built on the former Jaws attraction area and opened on July 8, 2014.

 With the opening of Diagon Alley, Universal also opened a full replica of the Hogwarts Express to transport guests between the two parks.

-In total, the Wizarding World of Harry Potter has four rides, seven dining locations, and fifteen shops to fulfill all the desires of every Harry Potter fan.
-The Wizarding World is divided into two sections divided across two parks, the Hogsmeade area in Islands of Adventure and the Diagon Alley in Universal Studios Florida.
+In total, the Wizarding World of Harry Potter has five rides, seven dining locations, and fifteen shops to fulfill all the desires of every Harry Potter fan.
+The Wizarding World is divided into two sections across two parks, the Hogsmeade area in Islands of Adventure and the Diagon Alley in Universal Studios Florida.

 The original section of the Wizarding World, located in Universal’s Islands of Adventure, provides visitors with a breathtaking collection of sights and experiences that will instantly transport into the mindset of a student on holiday from Hogwarts.